 Can doctors become a physician with a past felony on record?
 This is not going to be a state-specific discussion.
 Every medical board in every different state has different rules.
-And so, I would suggest specifically reaching out and trying to find what the rules are as far as felony bars for physicians.
-This is going to be kind of a general discussion of what you need to think about if you have a felony in your past, and you’re either maybe in medical school, in residency, or fellowship, and then you’re ultimately going to have to apply potentially to a new licensing board and kind of how they’ll think about that.
+I would suggest specifically reaching out and trying to find what the rules are as far as felony bars for physicians.
+This is going to be kind of a general discussion of what you need to think about if you have a felony in your past.
+You’re either maybe in medical school, in residency, or fellowship.
+Then you’re ultimately going to have to apply potentially to a new licensing board and kind of how they’ll think about that.

-What Was the Degree of Felony Did the Physician Have on Criminal Record?
+What Was the Degree of Felony Did the Doctor Have on Criminal Record?

-How will the Medical Board Look at Physicians During Medical License Defense?
+How will the Medical Board Look at Doctor During Medical License Defense?

-The board wants to see that a physician is regulatable and then ultimately, they’re able to provide safe patient care in the medical field.
+The board wants to see that a physician is regulatable.
+Then ultimately, they’re able to provide safe patient care in the medical field.
 That’s the stated mission of every medical licensing board, to protect the public.
 They’re not there to protect the doctor.
-So, if their mission is to protect the public, you need to make certain that the board understands and feels comfortable issuing the license so that public safety is not going to be an issue.
+If their mission is to protect the public, you need to make certain that the board understands and feels comfortable issuing the license.
+So that public safety is not going to be an issue.

 If you can get a license in one state, it’s more likely than not that it won’t be an issue in another state.
-It’s just kind of common sense that if one state feels comfortable issuing a license to a doctor that the other state will likely feel comfortable as well.
+It’s just kind of common sense.
+That if one state feels comfortable issuing a license to a doctor that the other state will likely feel comfortable as well.
 Now, they’re not beholden to any other state.
-So, just because you got a license in one state, doesn’t mean you’re going to get it in every state that you apply to.
-But in my experience handling these kinds of medical board cases, it is likely that if board members see, alright, well, they already have a license.
+Just because you got a license in one state doesn’t mean you’re going to get it in every state that you apply to.
+But in my experience handling these kinds of medical board cases, it is likely that if board members see.
+Alright, well, they already have a license.

-Now, some medical boards have stricter scrutiny when you’re applying for a full license once you’re done with training versus just issuing a training permit or whatever kind of provisional license, they have in that state to complete your residency.
-So, it just makes sense to reach out to a medical board attorney in the near state and just walk through all these things.
-If they have experience with the board, they should know the answers to those questions of alright, okay, for people that have had this in their past, this is kind of what the board has done.
+Now, some medical boards have stricter scrutiny when you’re applying for a full license.
+Once you’re done with training versus just issuing a training permit or whatever kind of provisional license they have in that state to complete your residency.
+It just makes sense to reach out to a medical board attorney in the near state.
+And just walk through all these things.
+If they have experience with the board, they should know the answers to those questions.
+Like, for people that have had this in their past, this is kind of what the board has done.

 The Advice of a Lawyer to a Future Doctor